Giants excited to usher in new era this preseason

 It's the dawning of a new era in Giants football, not just for the rookies but for the seasoned veterans.

-When the Giants returned to training camp on Monday from a day off on Sunday, Lorenzo Carter returned with an increased level of anticipation.
-It was, after all, the start of game week and Carter, a rookie linebacker, knew that on Thursday night he would get to play in his first NFL game.
+When the Giants returned to training camp Monday from a day off, Lorenzo Carter returned with an increased level of anticipation.
+It was, after all, the start of game week, and Carter, a rookie linebacker, knew that on Thursday night he would get to play in his first NFL game.

 “I was like ‘Nobody else is excited?
-Just me?’ ” he said of his reaction to the training camp-as-usual demeanors of his veteran teammates.
+Just me?’ ” Carter said of his reaction to the training camp as usual demeanors of his veteran teammates.
 “They told me that I should be excited.
 It’s my first game.
 Those are more experienced guys who have been there and done that.”

-On Thursday night when the Giants face the Browns, though, hardly anyone on the Giants will have been there or done it this way.
+When the Giants face the Browns, though, hardly anyone on the Giants will have been there or done it this way.
 It’s the dawning of a new era in Giants football, not just for the rookies but for the seasoned veterans.
-They may have played in numerous preseason openers in their careers, but none have played for new head coach Pat Shurmur in MetLife Stadium in the home uniforms.
+They may have played in numerous preseason openers, but none has played for new coach Pat Shurmur in MetLife Stadium in the home uniforms.

 “I think there is excitement to see the team out there,” Eli Manning said.
 “I don’t think it’s about a specific person, it’s about this group going out there.
 Especially this year, with a new offense and new players across the board at different spots.
 You just want to see how we’re going to work together and how guys are going to do in game situations.
 To see if their level of play stays the same, elevates, or goes down.
 You have to be able to do it in practice, but you have to be able to do it on game day as well.”

-It’s fairly well documented and seems reasonable that the way a team performs in the preseason – particularly the preseason opener – has almost no bearing on their level of success in the regular season.
-The Giants still have a month to get ready for their opener against the Jaguars and they won’t be gameplanning much for the Browns.
+It’s fairly well documented and seems reasonable that the way a team performs in the preseason – particularly the preseason opener – has almost no bearing on the regular season.
+The Giants still have a month to get ready for their opener against the Jaguars, and they won’t be game-planning much for the Browns.
 This specific game, though, serves as a first impression for folks who want to believe the Giants will be an improved team in 2018 yet are still smarting from having their optimism duped a year ago.

 The players, too, will be looking to see the first flashes of just what this team is ... and can become.